 Forget your previous perception of the auction industry.
 When many people think of an auction, they imagine a fast-talking man pounding a giant gavel and yelling, “Sold!”
 Other people think an auction exists to get rid of unwanted property and possessions.
 Neither of these images portray the real essence of an auction.

-An auction is the public sale of property that goes to the highest bidder.
+An auction is the sale of property that goes to the highest bidder.
 Auctions are more than the buying and selling of goods and services – they are a culture!
 Here’s some more information about what you may experience when participating in a Georgia or Carolina auction:

 • Search the local newspapers, online advertisements or an auction’s website like the Georgia – Carolina Auto Auction for cars that interest you.
 Show up early on the day of the sale so that you can inspect the items of interest.
 Get a good seat in plain view of the auctioneer and register with the auctioneer so you can easily bid once the sale begins.
 You should receive a bidding packet upon registration.